n8n-io/n8n-docs/docs/reference/glossary.md

 n8n also has the ability to execute one [workflow](#Workflow) from another [workflow](#Workflow).

+To learn more, see [Execution (computing)](https://windowsreport.com/execution-computing/).

 # Expression
 A string of characters and symbols in a programming language that represents a value depending upon its input.

 n8n uses expressions extensively when a [node](#Node) is referring to another [node](#Node) for input.

+Find out more about *expressions* by reading [Expression](https://www.techopedia.com/definition/1808/expression-computer-science).

 # Fair-code
 A programming language license very similar to open source which allows developers to receive remuneration for use in a for profit product.